coroner4817/coroner4817.github.io/3dvision/_posts/2020-11-02-slam-knowledge-tree.md

 			1. Select if the angle between the 2 camera->feature rays is larger than a threshold
 		2. Feature points should be first convert from UV space to the normalized camera space
 			1. x_camNorm = {u - K[0][2] / K[0][0], v - K[1][2] / K[1][1]}
-		3. Then convert from normalized camera space to camera space
+		3. Then convert from normalized camera space to camera space (This is not needed for triangulation, because we don't know the depth)
 			1. x_cam = x_camNorm * (depth of the 3D point)
 		4. Then we can use the camera pose of the 2 frame to triangulation.
-Notice that if the extrinsic matrix are already in the world space (not relative pose), we can skip step 2.
 Also we can even fuse the intrinsic here
 			1. cv::triangulatePoints
-				1. [x1_cam.cross(extrinsic1);
+				1. [x1_camNorm.cross(extrinsic1 * X_world);
-         x2_cam.cross(extrinsic2) * X_world = 0
+         x2_camNorm.cross(extrinsic2 * X_world)] = 0
-				2. Use SVD to solve this linear equation
+				2. Use SVD to solve this linear equation to get X_world
 			2. Midpoint triangulation
 				1. Inverse project the x_cam1 and x_cam2 to X_world1 and X_world2.
 Then use the mid-point of X_world1 and X_world2 as result.
 				2. Solve linear equation using Cramer’s rule